pdupub/go-pdu/README.md

 - [Contributing](#contributing)

 ## PDU
-PDU is a decentralized identity-based social network, please read the WhitePaper on [github.com/pdupub/Documentation](https://github.com/pdupub/Documentation) for more details.
+PDU is a decentralized social networking service, please read the WhitePaper on [https://pdu.pub](https://pdu.pub/docs/zh/WhitePaperV2.html) for more details.

 ## Usage